 Perhaps the outer shell lacks long-term durability, but that isn't what would deter us from trusting this suitcase as our go-to bag.
 The amount of side-to-side play that the wheels demonstrated was unnerving at best.
 At least one consumer review confirmed our concern over the wheels.

 Overall, the durability of the Aspire is about what we'd expect for the price tag.
 We can't say with certainty that it will keep its good looks after a handful of flights, but we do expect that the bag will have enough lasting power to meet the low-price value.
-For a super durable bag within a reasonable price range, check out the Burton Wheelie and the Timbuk2 CoPilot.

 The Aspire XLite handily packed away our massive packing list with a surprisingly large main compartment.
 Even if it hadn't, it features an expanding zipper to add another two inches of space.
 Curiously, the expanding zipper only expands the top-half of the bag.
 Expanding only half the bag is brilliant as it provides extra space while limiting the risk of a spinner toppling forward as it is pushed along face first.
 Intuitively, we found this an odd choice.
 If only expanding half of the bag, why not expand the bottom-half instead to limit top heaviness as well?
 Check out the Briggs and Riley Baseline and the Travelpro Platinum Magna 2 for similarly styled suitcases with great storage.